Behold: The Blooper Burger. Your Arteries Will Clog Just Thinking About It

 The mashed potato parfait at Miller Park is up there.
 Mashed potatoes and pulled pork in parfait form.— Tomissa - Indie Bookstore Ambassador 📦 (@tomissaporath) April 24, 2019

-Globe Life Park in Arlington, Texas offers a massive 2-pound chicken tender — called the Fowl Pole.
+Globe Life Park in Arlington, Texas, offers a massive 2-pound chicken tender — called the Fowl Pole.

 The Texas Rangers now sell a 5 lb. "chicken finger" for $27 at the Ballpark in Arlington.
 Yes, a single 5 lb. chicken finger.— Mr. Jimmy (@TheRealMrJimmy) April 24, 2019